OFC Men's Champions League: 2007–2014

 The OFC decided to change competition format, to make its main competition more interesting and more important to competing clubs.

 The first two seasons saw competition with two groups of three teams each, and from the third edition onwards it consists of two groups of four teams each.
 Group winners progress to the final, played in double playoff format, with the winner taking the title.
-Unlike its previous format, O-League lasts more than a half year, starting in October and ending the following April.
-The O-League winner qualifies to FIFA Club World Cup, entering the competition in the playoff round.
+Unlike its previous format, the OFC Champions League lasts more than a half year, starting in October and ending the following April.
+The OFC Champions League qualifies to FIFA Club World Cup, entering the competition in the playoff round.

-For the 2012–13 season O-League changed its format with the introduction of qualifying stage, with the champions of the four weakest leagues competing for a play-off spot with the representative of country with the worst record from the previous tournament.
+For the 2012–13 season the OFC Champions League changed its format with the introduction of qualifying stage, with the champions of the four weakest leagues competing for a play-off spot with the representative of country with the worst record from the previous tournament.
 Later rather were also scheduling and format changes for the main tournament.
 That competition was played between March and May 2013 with introduction of semifinal stage and final played on neutral venue.
-First O-League one-legged final was played in Auckland, and was the first O-League final between two teams from the same country, with Auckland City defeating Waitakere United to win its 5th title.
+The first OFC Champions League single leg final was played in Auckland, and was the first OFC Champions League final between two teams from the same country, with Auckland City defeating Waitakere United to win its 5th title.

 The OFC Champions League saw another change for 2013–14 season, with the group stage played in a pre-determined location and the semifinals and final played on a home-and-away basis.
 Fiji was selected as host.
 The Preliminary stage was played six months before the group stage, and the winner entered the group stage.

 In 2014, both finalists of the OFC Champions League participated in the OFC President's Cup, an invitational tournament organised by the OFC.
 However, President's Cup was held only once.